-The game, available on iOS devices, is essentially a nightmare version of the original Super Mario Bros.
+The video game, available in the Apple app store on iOS devices, is essentially a nightmare version of the original platform game Super Mario Bros.
 As you run and jump your way through a castle-like maze, a never-ending series of spikes, flames and other booby traps appear out of nowhere to take your life, forcing you to start over.
-For most people, it’s pretty much impossible to beat.
+For most people, it’s pretty much impossible to beat and leaves you feeling very irritated and frustrated.
+If you play trap adventure you will find it to be the most frustrating game you have probably ever played.

 “Trap Adventure 2 may look like a Super Mario Bros. clone, but it uses that familiarity against the players,” wrote Blair Marnell on Nerdist.
 “Every tactic that would have worked in Mario’s adventure becomes a death trap in this game, as the stage turns against the player at nearly every opportunity.”